 Fresh passion can be powerful.
 It develops within your new identity while you are creating.
 Building a house, writing a book, painting, making something that wasn’t before.
 A new business.
+A new hobby or sport.
 Even a new job that has things that you like to do.

 Passion is often about being proud of your creation, defending that creation, seeing it as an improvement on other similar things to it “out there.”

 You could experience this “new passion” about your children, your new book, your art, your new church, your new business, or anything that is new.
 It is here that the burning desire is lit.
 The flames are fanned when you have invested your self into the process of creation or growing or building and soon it becomes part of your identity.
 Then “it” is a “front page item” in your life.

 Once lit, the burning desire will do just that.
 It burns.
 It burns hot.
 There is no self motivation affirmation that will make it grow hotter…or cool it down.